 When your bedroom flooring is looking a bit tired, or if you live in a rented home and want to add some personality, a rug is one of the easiest ways to change up your bedroom design without costing you a fortune!

 Paneling is everywhere at the moment!
 And, not just in traditional homes, as wall paneling works really well in modern spaces too.
-Fear not if you haven't been blessed with original paneling in your bedroom, as you can DIY the look.
-Just head over to guide on how to DIY wall paneling for an easy to follow step by step.
+Fear not if you haven't been blessed with original paneling in your bedroom, as you can easily DIY the look.
+Just head over to the guide on how to achieve DIY wall paneling step by step.

 You see, wall paneling works so well in a cool and modern bedroom!
 We love this room, particularly because of the contrasting colors.
 The softness of the pink brings out bright teal and yellow so well, making it a great bedroom idea for couples and for anyone that adores vibrant spaces.